 \subsection{Differential properties of the Calabi--Yau 3-fold periods}

 The defining property of a complex analytic Calabi--Yau 3-fold $W$ is the existence of a unique $(1,1)$ K\"ahler form $\omega$ in $H^{1,1}(W,\mathbb{R})$ and a holomorphic $(3,0)$-form $\Omega(z)$, unique up to normalization, spanning $H^{3,0}(W,\mathbb{Q})$.
-In the case of complete intersections (Table~\ref{Table:topdataone} furnishes a list of all one-parameter hypergeometric examples), the $(3,0)$-form is explicitly given by Griffiths residuum expressions.
-Choosing a fixed basis $\gamma_i$ in $H^3(W,\mathbb{C})$, we can express \be \Omega=\sum_{i=1}^{b_3(W)} f_i(z) \gamma_i \ee in terms of periods \be f_i(z)=\int_{\Gamma_i} \Omega(z). \ee Here $\Gamma_i$ is a basis of $H_3(W,\mathbb{C})$ dual to $\{\gamma_i\}$.
+In the case of complete intersections, the $(3,0)$-form is explicitly given by Griffiths residuum expressions.
+Choosing a fixed basis $\gamma_i$ in $H^3(W,\mathbb{C})$, we can expand $\Omega$ as \be \Omega=\sum_{i=1}^{b_3(W)} f_i(z) \gamma_i \ee with coefficients given by periods \be f_i(z)=\int_{\Gamma_i} \Omega(z). \ee Here, the $\Gamma_i$ furnish a basis of $H_3(W,\mathbb{C})$ dual to $\{\gamma_i\}$.
 There is a symplectic intersection pairing \be \Sigma:H_3(W,\mathbb{Z})\times H_3(W,\mathbb{Z})\rightarrow \mathbb{Z} \ee on the integral homology $H_3(W,\mathbb{Z})$ of $W$, which allows defining a dual integral symplectic basis also in $H^3(W,\mathbb{C})$, as we shall discuss below.
 The $b_3(W)$ periods span a vector space that is identified with the solution space of a linear Picard-Fuchs differential ideal,

 where $\theta_z=z \frac{\rd}{\rd z}$ are logarithmic derivatives.
 In the case of one-parameter families (where $b_3(W)=2r+2=4$), this ideal is generated by a fourth order Picard-Fuchs operator $L^{(4)}$, given below for the hypergeometric families in equation \eqref{Lhyper}.
 In general, the ideal is generated by many linear differential operators in the complex moduli $z$,